 The Photographic Resource Center (PRC) is a vital forum for the exploration, interpretation, and celebration of new work, ideas, and methods in photography.

-We inspire our members and the broader community with thought-provoking exhibits, educational programs, and resources that support the advancement of the photographic arts.
+We inspire our members and the broader community with thought-provoking exhibits, educational programs, wide-ranging resources, and unique special events that support the advancement of the photographic arts.

-Founded in 1976, the PRC is an independent 501(c)(3) non-profit organization.
-Cited by the Boston Globe as “one-stop shopping for the photo buff,” we provide our members and the general public with thought-provoking exhibitions; distinctive education programs; wide-ranging resources; and unique special events.
+Founded in 1976, the PRC is an independent 501(c)(3) non-profit organization that the Boston Globe has cited as “one-stop shopping for the photo buff.”

 Emphasizing new ideas and trends in contemporary photography, the PRC hosts several exhibitions each year.
 Ranging from provocative theme-based exhibitions to the highly anticipated juried and student exhibitions, the PRC’s exhibition programs will keep you coming back for more.